PilzDE/pilz_robots/prbt_hardware_support/README.md

 # Introduction
 The `prbt_hardware_support` package provides support for the Pilz hardware PNOZmulti and PSS 4000.
-A number of safety feature are provided which are essential for a DIN EN ISO 10218-1 certifiable robot system (for more information see section about
+A number of safety features are provided which are essential for a DIN EN ISO 10218-1 certifiable robot system (for more information see section about
 [supported DIN EN ISO 10218-1 safety features](#supported-din-en-iso-10218-1-safety-features)).